Giving Charleston children a brighter future

 Parent and Community Engagement

-By involving parents and community members in our schools, we build trust and strong relationships, which lead to improved academic achievement, increased school attendance, positive classroom behavior, celebrated test scores and increased parental involvement.
+By engaging parents and community members in our schools, we anticipate establishing trust and building strong relationships, which will promote improved academic achievement, increased school attendance, positive classroom behavior, celebrated test scores and increased parental involvement.

-Understanding that parent involvement is critical to our success, we have created a Community Engagement Council.
+Understanding the partnership of parents and community stakeholders is critical to our success, we have created a Community Engagement Council.
 This council is an excellent support system for students, parents, the community and schools in our neighborhood.

 We provide activities and events designed to strengthen our families and engage the community in our work.
 Our events are focused on STEM, literacy, creative and visual arts.
 Our family engagement events bring children, parents, teachers and other community stakeholders to our schools for a night of hands-on fun and learning to increase transformation within a generation.